Home » Hawaii Travel Tips » Best Things to Do » Things to Do in Hawaii with Kids: Honolulu Museum of Art on Oahu

 Taking Photos at the Honolulu Museum of Art

 Wondering if you should bring your camera?
-You can take photos in most galleries, as long as you don’t use a flash and it’s for personal use.
+You can take photos in most Honolulu art galleries, as long as you don’t use a flash and it’s for personal use.
 The galleries where photography is not allowed are clearly marked.

 You can’t bring a tripod and you can only take video in the courtyards and the grounds of the museum (not inside.)